Third stage: 30km from the stunning mountain village of Pineda de la Sierra to the remote mountain lodge “Valle del Sol”.

 Many Centuries later however the Legendary Saint Millan reappeared at the crucial battle of Simancas in 939 AD where King Ramiro II of Leon and his allies were fighting a losing battle against Abderraman III Emir of the Califate of Cordoba.
 The Legend has it that Saint Millan appeared mounted on a white horse and wearing his hermit gown killing many enemy soldiers with his sword and changing the fate of the battle.
 Due to this legendary battle victory and other miracles, San Millan had a huge monastery built in his name where his remains were put to rest and was proclaimed the Patron of Castile and also had the highest peak in this mountain range named after him.

-Stage 3 begins at the stunning mountain village of Pineda del la Sierra and heads straight up the track along the south face of the San Millan peak, after several kilometres along a track up to an altitud of 1800m it then follows a tecnical, steep single track trail up to a saddle which overcomes the main mountain ridge to then start the descent down a beautiful steep single track trail on the northwesterly ridge back down through the forest to the Valley of Santa Cruz.
-Here the stage heads straight back up the northface trail all the way to the top of the mountain before heading down along the southwesterly track back to the bottom of the valley before making the final short climb to the mountain lodge “Valle del Sol”.
+Stage 3 begins at the stunning mountain village of Pineda del la Sierra and heads straight up the track along the south face of the San Millan peak, after several kilometres along a track up to an altitud of 1800m it then follows a tecnical, steep single track trail up to the main mountain ridge which it then follows to the top of the San Millan Peak.
+It then heads down the south ridge through pine and beech tree forests to the Duengo river.
+It then crosses the road and heads towards the village of Pineda de la Sierra before making the final short climb to the mountain lodge “Valle del Sol”.

 This post is also available in: Spanish